 Advanced practice at oral communication through conversations and public speaking.
 Practice of written Spanish through advanced composition.
-Conducted in Spanish.
 May be taken concurrently with Spanish 301.
 Not open to students with credit in Spanish 381 or 382.

 SPAN 307.
 Introduction to Business Spanish (3)